-If we exclude zero from the set of integers then is it closed under division?
+If we exclude zero from the set of integers is it closed under division?
+Check the same for natural numbers

-, E Do This

 Fill the blanks in the table

 Numbers Closure property under

-i (difforts Addition Subtraction Multiplication Division
+rumoers Addition Subtraction Multiplication Division

-Natural numbers Yes -
+Natural numbers Yes

-Whole numbers - - - No
+Whole numbers No

-Integers - Yes -
+Integers Yes

-Rational numbers - Yes -
+Rational numbers Yes

-1.2.2 Commutative Property
+1.2.2.
+Commutative Property:

-Let us recall the commutative property with different operations for both whole numbers and Integers.
+Let us recall the commutative property with different operations for both whole numbers and then Integers.